Ibrahimdoc/Cloud-engineering-roadmap/01-linux/notes.md

 Day 4 - Processes

-- A process is a running instance of a command.
+- Processes are running programs identified by PID.
-- Foreground processes block the shell; background processes do not.
+- PS = snapshot; top =live system view.
-- ps shows a snapshot of running processes.
+- Foreground blocks the shell; background does not.
-- top shows live CPU and memory pressure.
+- jobs shows shell-local processes only.
-- servers run processes unateended; user sessions are not required.
+- Kill sends signals; -9 is last resort.